WeblateOrg/weblate/docs/admin/install.rst

 +++++++++++++++++++++++

 To build some of the :ref:`python-deps` you might need to install their dependencies.
-This depends on how you install them, so please read the documentation for individual packages.
+This depends on how you install them, you can read the documentation for individual packages.
 You won't need those if using the prebuilt ``Wheels`` while installing using ``pip``, or when you use distribution packages.